 Post-herpetic neuralgia (ongoing pain)

 About 1 in every 3 people who have had shingles go on to have pain that lasts for months or years after the rash has gone.
 This is a type of nerve pain or neuropathic pain.
-The choice of pain relief will depend on the severity of the pain.
+Read more about post-herpetic neuralgia.

 - Some people aged under 65 years who are at increased risk of shingles may also want to think about having the vaccination, although it is not funded for this age group.

 The following links provide more information on shingles.

 - Zoster (herpes zoster/shingles) Immunisation Handbook, NZ, 2020

 - The diagnosis and management of herpes zoster and its complications BPAC, NZ, 2014